LeProff/OfficeGeneratorJava/README.md

 The structure of the ``inner.txt`` and ``outer.txt`` files is as follows:
 * Line 1: Width of building
-* Line 2: Height of building
+* Line 2: Length of building
 * All following lines: Details of the building layout (design), using a simple numeric code to describe the usage of each building **tile** (a 1 square foot section of the building):